telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-custom-toolbar.md

 RadRichTextEditorToolbar contains a bunch of predefined toolbar items used to execute the editing features over the content.
 Below you will find a complete list of the predefined toolbar items grouped according to their type:

-- Checkable Toolbar items - these items remain checked and apply the formatting over the text under the caret:
+- Checkable Toolbar items - these items remain checked and apply the formatting over the text under the caret or the selected text:
 	* AlignCenterToolbarItem
 	* AlignJustifyToolbarItem
 	* AlignLeftToolbarItem